boyzhujian/esxi-web/README.md

 ## Description

-Web admin for VMWare ESXI hypervisor 5
+Web admin for VMWare ESXi hypervisor 5  (no VCenter or VSphere client is required)

+Codename: S ESXi MaN (System for ESXi Monitoring And Notification)

 ![](screen1.png)